o2r-project/api/docs/user.md

 #### Authentication provider

 Session authentication is done using the OAuth 2.0 protocol.
 Currently [ORCID](https://www.orcid.org) is the only available authentication provider, therefore users need to be registered with ORCID.
 Because of its nature, the authentication workflow is not a RESTful service.
-Users will need to navigate to the login endpoint with their webbrowser and grant access to the o2r platform for their ORCID account.
-They will then be sent back to our authentication service, which verifies the authentification request and enriches the user session with the verified ORCID for this user.
+Users must follow the redirection to the login endpoint with their web browser and grant access to the o2r platform for their ORCID account.
+They are then sent back to our authentication service, which verifies the authentification request and enriches the user session with the verified ORCID for this user.

 #### Start OAuth login

-Navigate the webbrowser (e.g. via a HTML `<a>` link) to `/api/v1/auth/login`, which will then redirect the user and request access to your ORCID profile.
-After granting access, ORCID will redirect the user back to the `/api/v1/auth/login` endpoint with a unique `code` param that is used to verify the request.
+Navigate the webbrowser (e.g. via a HTML `<a>` link) to `/api/v1/auth/login`, which then redirects the user and request access to your ORCID profile.
+After granting access, ORCID redirects the user back to the `/api/v1/auth/login` endpoint with a unique `code` param that is used to verify the request.

 If the verification was successful, the endpoint returns a session cookie named `connect.sid`, which is tied to a authenticated session.
 The server answers with a `301 redirect`, which redirects the user back to `/`, where the o2r platform webinterface resides.